AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Goal of this effort

-This document details ongoing requirements and efforts related to the piloting and testing of Bonsai as part of the Allen Brain Observatory pipeline.
-We assess here whether and how Bonsai can replace Camstim for controlling both passive viewing and active behavior experiments.
-Bonsai would update visual (or other) stimuli in response to lick and running wheel input, and would need to operate in conjunction with existing software packages, such as WSE, Sync, and Videomon.
+This document details ongoing efforts to assess whether Bonsai can replace Camstim for controlling both passive viewing and active behavior experiments as part of the Allen Brain Observatory pipeline.
+These efforts include: 1) identifying requirements for stimulus generation, related data collection (e.g., running), and outputs needed by downstream processing modules, 2) producing test scripts that represent the range of needed functionality, and 3) testing and quantifying the performance (e.g., temporal fidelity) of Bonsai.
+For successful integration into the pipeline, Bonsai would need to operate in conjunction with existing software packages, such as WSE, Sync, and Videomon, and in closed-loop scenarios, Bonsai would also need to update stimuli in response to lick and running wheel input in real time.
+These efforts will also help us understand the flexibility (or limitations) of Bonsai to meet potential future needs as well as the requirements to maintain Bonsai as a part of our pipeline into the future.

+### Key Takeaways

 ### Design principles
-Behavioral task designs are specified as Bonsai workflow files  (.bonsai).
-These files will be provided by each internal or external scientific team.
+Behavioral task designs are specified as Bonsai workflow files (extension: .bonsai).
+These files will need to be provided by each internal or external scientific team.
 Hardware components of the pipeline will be integrated with existing Bonsai modules and (if necessary) with custom Bonsai packages written in C#.
-Commonly used stimulus types can be saved as reusable workflow elements that can be shared by multiple scientific teams.
+Commonly used stimulus types can be saved as reusable workflow elements that can be shared by multiple scientific teams; once a core set of stimulus types have been created, it is possible that new experiments (i.e. workflow files) can be created simply by combining existing workflow elements.
 Each package will have a deployed and testing mode, allowing individual packages to emulate normal functions on the experimental rig when the hardware is not available.

 ### Areas for evaluation